EliAndrewC/l7r/setting/l7r.md

 **3) Perception**

 Isamu can no longer perceive physical contraband.
-In other words, if a physical object is illegal, he won't be able to perceive it's existence.
+In other words, if a physical object is illegal, he won't be able to perceive its existence.
 He could be standing next to a giant pile of opium or watching people gamble over a dice game or look directly at an obsidian sword and have no idea that anything illegal was in his presence.

 This is probably the best evidence *against* the argument that Isamu is now simply operating on a higher level than everyone else.
 It's hard to see this as anything other than a handicap.
 However, perhaps more study would reveal some deeper truth about this "disability" which would show it to not be that simple.
 Like I said, the above explanations are simply what Isamu will come to understand within the first few years of living with these newfound perks and quirks.